-SACKAMENIOEN SACRAMENTO ENTERTAINMENT AND SPORTS CENTER & RELATED DEVELOPMENT MITIGATION MONITORING PLAN COPMENI MILIGALIC ON MONITORING PLAN Impact Mitigation Measure Action(s) Component Implementing Party Timing Monitoring Party (1) No more than 24-hours prior to the commencement of construction activities at the 1-5 at San Juan Road digital billboard site, a preconstruction survey shall be conducted to survey for diant garder stakes by a USPAV-sapcoved blookgist.
-The blookgist shall provide the USPAV sha within report that adequately documents the monitoring efforts within 24-hours of commencement of construction activities.
-The project site shall be re-inspected by the monitoring blookgist whenever a lapse in construction activities.
-The project or greater has occurred.
-To minimize impacts to giant garter snakes, follow the protocol described in Mitgation Measure 4.3-1(b) at the I-5 at San Juan Road digital billboard site.
-DB-9 Project applicant During construction per time frames described in Mitigation Measure 4.3-1(b) City of Sacramento Community Development Department and USFWS (2) Construction activity within giant garter snake habitat (e.g., inventure) and feest meregant weathout) shall be condicited between May 1 and Saptember 30.
-This is the active period for the snake and direct mortality is lessaned as snakes are expected to actively move and avoid danger.
-If it appears that construction activity may go beyond Solgember 30, the City shall contact the USPMS as scon as possible, but not later than USPMS as scon as possible, but not later than USPMS as scon as possible, but not later than additional measures are recessary to minimize take.
-Construction activities within 200 feet from the banks of aquatic snake habitat with the avoided duming the snakes inactive season.
-If this is not feasible, the City shall consult ultra than the instance assuring to avoid impacts to giant garter snake.
-If project activities are approved to continue into the instance asseson, a USPMS continue that inspect construction. are on revealing issues by deaction in their habitat.
-The biologist shall be available for monitoring throughout all phases of construction that may result in adverse effects to the giant garter snake.
-(3) Any dewatered habitat shall remain dry for at least 15 consecutive days after April 15 and prior to excavating or filing the dewatered habitat.
-(4) A Worker Environmental Awareness Training Program for construction personnel shall be conducted by the USPWS-approved biologist for all construction workers, including contractors, prior to the commencement of construction activities.
-The program shall provide workers with information on their responsibilities with regard to the snake, an overview of the life-history of this species, information on take prohibitions, protections afforded this animal under FESA, and an explanation of the elevant terms and conditions of project permits.
-Written documentation of the training shall be submitted to the Sacramento Fish and Wildling Office within 30 days of the completion of training.
-As needed, training shall be conducted in Spanish for Spanish language speakers.
+SACRAIMENIOEN SACRAMENTO ENTERTAINMENT AND SPORTS CENTER & RELATED DEVELOPMENT MITIGATION MONITORING PLAN COPIMENI MILIGALI ON MONITORING PLAN Impact Mitigation Measure Action(s) Component Implementing Party Timing Monitoring Party 4.3-1(b) (1) No more than 2-4-hours prior to the commencement of construction activities at the 1-5 at San Juan Road digital billboard site, a preconstruction survey shall be conducted to survey for digital gainst safes by a USPMS-approved bloogist.
+The biologist shall provide the USPMS approved bloogist.
+The biologist shall provide the USPMS with a written report that adequately documents the monitoring efforts within 2-4-hours of commencement of construction activities.
+The project is the shall be en-inspected by the monitoring bloogist whenever a lapse in construction activity of two weeks or greater has occurred.
+To minimize impacts to glant garter snakes, follow the protocol described in Mitgation Measure 4.3-1(b) at the I-5 at San Juan Road digital biliboard site.
+DB-9 Project applicant During construction per time frames described in Mitigation Measure 4.3-1(b) City of Sacramento Community Development Department and USFWS (2) Construction activity within giant gatter snake habitat (e.g., invention and fest amengent welland) shall be onducted between May 1 and Saptember 70.
+This is the active pend for the snake and direct moretify is lessaned as strakes are expected to actively move and avoid danger.
+If tappears that construction activity may go beyond September 70, the City shall contact the USPAVS as soon as possible, but not later than September 15 of the year in question, to determine if additional messures are necessary no minimize leftle.
+Construction activities within 200 feet from the banks of aquatic snake habitat with las avoid feet from the banks of inactive season.
+If this is not feasible, the City shall consult with USPAVS to determine measures to avoid impacts to giant gatter snake.
+If project activities are approved to confinue into the mactive season, a USPAVS-approved biologist shall inspect construction releted activities and industry and included the season of the project or divides are approved to confinue into the mactive season, a spore and described shall identify this period for unauthorized releted activities daily during this period for unauthorized habitat.
+The hidoset style for moritorized the state of feeders with a season of the part of the project or dividendent the habitat. throughout all phases of construction that may result in adverse effects to the grain garier snake.
+(3) Any dewented habitat shall remain diy for at least 15 consecutive days after April 15 and prior to excavating or filling the dewarend habitat.
+(4) A Worker Environmental Awareness Training Program for construction personnel shall be conducted by the USFWS-approved blologs for all construction workers, including contractors, prior to the commencement of construction activities.
+The program shall provide workers with information on their shall provide workers with information on their esponsibilities with regard to the services on overview of the illeritatory of this species, information on take prohibitions, protections afforded this animal under FESA, and an explanation of the relevant terms and conditions of project permits.
+Written documentation of the training shall be submitted to the Sacramento Fish and Wilding Office within 30 days of the completion of training.
+As needed, training shall be conducted in Spanish for Spanish larguage speakers.
 (5) Prior to the commencement of construction activities, high visibility fencing shall be erected around the habitats of giant garter snake to identify and protect